Managing your debtors

 Managing your debtors is a crucial part of maintaining your cash flow, and recently the Australian Financial Review reported that small businesses in our country are owed $26 billion in unpaid invoices.

-But with EOFY fast approaching, did you know that experts estimate that running a basic debt recovery campaign in June can recoup up to 80% of your outstanding invoices?
+But with EOFY fast approaching, did you know that companies like CreditAssociates estimate that running a basic debt relief and recovery campaign in June can recoup up to 80% of your outstanding invoices?

 For the average small Zeitarbeitsfirma berlin business in Queensland, that represents an extra $10,000 to your bottom line in a single month.
 What’s more, demands for payment are usually more effective in June than any time of year.

 According to Angela McDonald, director of debt management firm Optimum Recoveries, debt collection services are not just for big companies.

 “Implementing an in-house campaign is absolutely better than not following up at all,” she said, “but more and more small business owners are choosing to outsource to professional collection agencies, in order to recover debts from a few hundred dollars to tens of thousands with the help of commercial litigation lawyers.

 With Australia lagging the rest of the world in terms of late payments (even South African and Mexican firms pay faster), it is perhaps unsurprising that small business billers are turning to outsourcing their debt recovery.
 Toronto litigation lawyer successfully handles such cases.